thomasthaddeus/cityuseattle.github.io/docs/hoporhos/guide.md

 ![HOP and HOS organized sturcture](/assets/images/hos-readme-clone.png)

-* `cd {repository name}` (Your repository name must be different with mine)
+* `cd {repository name}` (Your repository name will be different from mine)

 ![HOP and HOS organized sturcture](/assets/images/hos-readme-cd.png)

 ### GitHub Desktop

-* Open your GitHub repository web page and click that "Code" button.
+* Open your GitHub repository web page and click the "Code" button.
 You'll see "Open with GitHub Desktop".
 Click that.

 ![](/assets/images/hos-readme-clone-desktop.png)

 * Install GitHub Desktop (If you have not installed GitHub Desktop, please follow [Install GitHub Desktop]({{ site.baseurl }}{% link docs/git/githubdesktop.md %}) to install it.)

 * After you install it, reclick "Open with GitHub Desktop".
-GitHub Deskotp will automaticlly pop up.
+GitHub Desktop will automaticlly pop up.
 Click "Choose" to select a correct local path to store it.
 Then click "Clone".

 ![](/assets/images/github-desktop-clone.png)